Vancouver-Datajam/facilitator-workshop/README.md

 Outdoor public bike parking is currently available across the street at the Vancouver Public Library.

+#### What to bring

+- Your computer
+- Any power cables needed for your computer
+- Any dongles needed to connect to a HDMI port
+- Water bottle!

 ## Day of Contact

 Call or text Jasmine at (604) 802-1677 if there are any issues!